 I work quickly to get all the best shots to make both you and your mom happy!
 Don’t worry – this won’t be an all day extravaganza.

-Most boy senior pictures sessions last approximately an hour to an hour and a half!
+Most boy senior pictures sessions last approximately an hour.

 Planning What To Wear For Senior Pictures